opsmop/opsmop/docs/source/language.rst

 ========

 *Roles* can also declare *Handlers*.
-The *Handlers* section is just like the regular *Resources* section, except that *Handlers* run only when the system is are changed by OpsMop.
+The *Handlers* section is just like the regular *Resources* section, except that *Handlers* run only when the system is changed by OpsMop.
 When OpsMop evaluates a *Type*, it determines a plan for that *Type* (in check or apply mode), and then executes that plan (if in apply mode).

 For example, if a *Type* talks about a file needing to have certain modes, and the config file also has incorrect content, the plan would involve creating